 Though he continuously met with and abused prostitutes, it wasn’t until 1768 that Sade committed a more serious act.
 At least so far as known.

 The crime occurred on Easter Sunday in 1768.
 Sade procured the services of a woman, Rose Keller, a widow-beggar who approached him for alms.
-With shades of Jeffrey Epstein, he told her she could make money by working for him, and she understood her work to be that of a housekeeper.
+With shades of the Jeffrey Epstein MO, he told her she could make money by working for him, and she understood her work to be that of a housekeeper.

 At his chateau at Arcueil, Sade ripped her clothes off, threw her on a divan and tied her by the four limbs, face-down, so that she could not see behind her.
 Then he whipped her.
 Keller testified that he made various incisions on her body into which he poured hot wax.
 Keller finally escaped by climbing out of a second-floor window.
 In yet another example of how the kakistocracy operates when there’s the threat of crimes coming to light, the wealthy Sade family paid the maid to keep her quiet.